• Skip to main content

 Making working at height as safe as standing on solid ground

-In 2015/16 37 people died and nearly 119,000 suffered a serious injury as a result of a fall from height in the workplace.
-Falls from height are the most common cause of fatal injury, accounting for 26% of all such injuries.
-The main cause of all falls from height injuries is people falling from ladders.
-About 20% of of self reported injuries involve slips, trips or falls. * Source, HSE.gov.uk and RIDDOR.
+In 2021/2022*, 29 fatal injuries were due to falls from height.
+Falls from height are still the most common cause of fatal injury, accounting for 24% of all such injuries.
+The main cause of all falls from height injuries is still people falling from ladders.
+About 30% of of self reported injuries involve slips, trips or falls. * Source, HSE and RIDDOR.

 • Ladders – average 515 injuries per year